Stack for Customer Support

 Conversation analysis — Review AI and human interactions.
 Find patterns and failures.

 Coaching tools — Suggest responses, flag compliance issues.
-Improve agent quality.
+Improve agent quality systematically.

 The Human-AI Handoff